felixlu/awesome-stars/README.md

 - [latentcat/latentbox](https://github.com/latentcat/latentbox) - A collection of awesome-lists for AI, creativity and art.
 AI、创意和艺术领域的精选合集。https://latentbox.com
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [RooVetGit/Roo-Code](https://github.com/RooVetGit/Roo-Code) - Roo Code (prev.
-Roo Cline) is a VS Code plugin that enhances coding with AI-powered automation, multi-model support, and experimental features
+Roo Cline) is an AI-powered autonomous coding agent that lives in your editor.
 - [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications
 - [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [louislam/dockge](https://github.com/louislam/dockge) - A fancy, easy-to-use and reactive self-hosted docker compose.yaml stack-oriented manager